CrazyTim/tic-tac-toe/README.md

 - The `Square` component was removed (unnecessary, replaced with a styled `Button`).

 ## Acknowledgements
-- Cog icon adapted from [Octicons](https://github.com/primer/octicons), MIT license.
+- Icons adapted from [Octicons](https://github.com/primer/octicons), MIT license.